Danipulok/argparse-dantic/README.md

 See [documentation](https://pydantic-argparse.supimdos.com) for help.

 ## Requirements
-Requires Python 3.8+, and is compatible with the Pydantic v1 API.
+Requires Python 3.10+, and is compatible with the Pydantic library.
+Use Rich for better console output.

 ## Installation
 Installation with `pip` is simple: